jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 With this new paradigm, you can join the open-source community to develop and disseminate tools that identify the "black moths" in countless niches.
 Issues like increasing debt, declining health, rising living costs, heightened storm activity, and many others cannot be resolved until the individuals experiencing these physical pains can select the tools to solve them in the million of unique niches around the world.
 Open-source technologies are poised to provide customized solutions that are readily available to everyone, "black camouflage" for all, in a manner of speaking.

 And we are naturally equipped for this role.
 Researching this book joyously taught me how to look past ideological identities and connect with the individuals within.
 Our innate drive to learn and evolve shines brightly when we define ourselves by the future.
 In the interviews I did, most people would quickly share their passions for sewing custom clothes, optimizing 3D printers, or creating efficient home gardens.
 A technological identity is already within us, right beside the music, heroes, and social groups we cherish.
-None of our current identities need not change as we realize our dreams through technological progress.
+None of our current identities need change as we realize our dreams through technological progress.

 However, until humanity intentionally accelerates the technological evolution we depend on, we remain like raccoons suffering through seemingly random restaurant closures and secured waste bins.
 Our list of problems includes job losses, business failures, psychological disorders, political animosity, civil wars, revolutions, and the cycles of imperial rise and fall.
 We mistakenly attribute these events to ideology when in reality, they stem from the unnoticed co-evolution, variation, and speciation of technological ecosystems, which occur continuously around us, indifferent to human-constructed identities, borders, and beliefs.